 Sufficient loading speeds

 Truthfully, DreamHost doesn’t have the fastest loading speeds we’ve seen compared to other web hosting providers.
 This metric is definitely one of the most important factors to take into consideration when you’re evaluating a web host.

 But with that said, they definitely aren’t the slowest either.
-Here’s a look at the average response times on a DreamHost test website through the first half of this year.
+Here’s a look at the average response times on a DreamHost test website.

-Overall, the average response time for the year is 740 ms.
+Overall, the average response time is 740 ms.